-Rewards Club members with elite status in 2020 will automatically have all elite-qualifying nights earned in 2020 rolled over for 2021.
+IHG Rewards members with elite status in 2020 will automatically have all elite-qualifying nights earned in 2020 rolled over for 2021.
 For example, if you registered 35 elite nights in 2020, you'll see 35 nights appear in your account for 2021.
-(Note that it may take a few days/weeks for the elite nights to show up.)

 This is a pretty generous development, as it makes earning IHG elite status in 2021 even easier than in 2020.
 Now, whether IHG status is worth pursuing in the first place—that's another story.
 (Spoiler alert: it's probably not.)

 To give IHG Rewards members more time to use their points and certificates, IHG is pausing their expiration a bit longer.